gumityolcu/scikit-learn-dual/doc/modules/model_evaluation.rst

 --------------------------------------

-Among methods to assess the quality of regression models, scikit-learn provides the :class:`~sklearn.metrics.PredictionErrorDisplay` class.
+Among methods to assess the quality of regression models, scikit-learn provides the :class:`~sklearn_dual.metrics.PredictionErrorDisplay` class.
 It allows to visually inspect the prediction errors of a model in two different manners.

 .. image:: ../auto_examples/model_selection/images/sphx_glr_plot_cv_predict_001.png